curl/everything-curl/get/linux.md

 ## Immutable Fedora distributions

-The aforementioned distributions use `rpm-ostree` to install packages.
+Distributions such as, Silverblue, Kinoite, Sericea, Onyx, ... use `rpm-ostree` to install packages.
 Remember to restart the system after install.

     rpm-ostree install curl